Back to BlogSecurity

 1. The problem: OpenClaw's power is the risk

-OpenClaw doesn't restrict what an agent can do by default.
+OpenClaw is intentionally powerful.
 It orchestrates skills and tools; the agent can run commands, push code, send messages, and call APIs.
-That flexibility is the product.
-The downside:
+OpenClaw also now ships meaningful security controls around sandboxing, tool policy, elevated execution, and plugin-install scanning.
+That is good progress.

 • Unvetted skills: Community skills can be buggy or malicious.
 Once installed, they run in the same trust boundary as your agent.